davelab/budgetPaint/README.md

 # BudgetPaint

-With this app you can draw on html canvas.
-You can choose every colours you love, the stroke width.
+With this app you can draw on a full size canvas html canvas.
+You can choose every colours you love, the stroke width from a draggable tools palette, which allow you to draw on every single pixel of the canvas.

-To start this project, run this commands:
+Dependencies:
+node,
+grunt,
+bower.

+for run this project type on your terminal:

 <pre>
 > npm install && bower install